vizorvr/patches/documentation/browser/plugins/three_particle_emitter.md

 #Particle Emitter

 ##Description
-Particle emitter generating a point cloud that can beused in a point cloud.
+Particle emitter generating a point cloud that can be used in a point cloud.

 ##Inputs
 ###particle count